 ConServe Accounts Receivable Management or Continental Service Group is a debt collection agency which receives a lot of consumer complaints to our law firm for debt harassment.
 Find out who they are, why they might be calling, and how you can stop them.

-ConServe , Inc. (CSG) is a third-party collection agency based in New York state that specializes in collecting delinquent education loans.
-CSG has received consumer complaints alleging violations of the Fair Debt Collections Practices Act (FDCPA), such as using false or misleading information in an effort to collect a debt and threatening to take actions that cannot legally be taken.
+ConServe , Inc. or Continental Service Group is a third-party collection agency based in New York state that specializes in collecting delinquent education loans.
+ConServe has received consumer complaints alleging violations of the Fair Debt Collections Practices Act (FDCPA), such as using false or misleading information in an effort to collect a debt and threatening to take actions that cannot legally be taken.
 If CSG has contacted you about past due financial obligations,make sure you understand your rights before you respond.

 Our services are absolutely FREE to you.

 They’re legit.
 According to the Better Business Bureau (BBB), ConServe, Inc. is a legitimate collection agency, founded and incorporated in 1985.
 The BBB established a profile page for CSG in 2001, and CSG has been a BBB-accredited business since 2014.
 The BBB lists ConServe as a collection agency with an estimated 42 employees that uses the alternate business name, Continental Service Group, Inc. Buzzfile estimates CSG’s annual revenue at $115.5 million and the size of its headquarters staff at 148 employees, with an estimated 774 employees across all locations.